mosn/layotto/docs/en/development/contributing-doc.md

 ### Correct Syntax

-There are two suggested ways to use hyperlinks:
+There are two suggested ways to write hyperlinks:

 a.
 Use a path relative to the docs/ directory.
 Such as: